 Climbing Rating Systems

-Rating descriptions taken from American Alpine Journal 1999
+Rating descriptions taken from American Alpine Journal 1999 and other sources

 National Climbing Classification System (USA):

 NCCS grades are often called the “Commitment Grade”; they primarily indicate the time investment in a route for an “average” climbing team.

 Grade I: Less than half a day for the technical portion.

 Grade II: Half a day for the technical portion.

 Grade III: Most of a day for the technical portion.

 Grade IV: A full day of technical climbing, generally at least 5.7.